frontenddogma/web-development-glossary/manuscript/v.md

 Virtual Reality
 : @@

+Virtualization
+: The act of creating a virtual (rather than actual) version of something, including virtual computer hardware platforms, storage devices, and computer network resources.
+Virtualization began in the 1960s, as a method of logically dividing the system resources provided by mainframe computers between different applications.
+Since then, the meaning of the term has broadened.&nbsp;[†](#w-virtualization)

 Visual Basic for Applications
 : An implementation of Microsoft’s event-driven programming language Visual Basic 6, which was declared legacy in 2008, and its associated integrated development environment (IDE).
 Although pre-.NET Visual Basic is no longer supported or updated by Microsoft, the VBA programming language was upgraded in 2010 with the introduction of Visual Basic for Applications 7 in Microsoft Office applications.
 Visual Basic for Applications enables building user-defined functions (UDFs), automating processes, and accessing Windows API and other low-level functionality through dynamic-link libraries (DLLs).
 It supersedes and expands on the abilities of earlier application-specific macro programming languages such as Word’s WordBASIC.
 VBA was first released in 1993.&nbsp;[†](#w-vba)